-NATE BEALOR

-Career Services Coordinator Industry and Career Services

-Nate is a native of La Porte, Indiana, and received his bachelor's from DeVry University.
+NATE BEALOR Career Services Coordinator Industry and Career Services Nate is a native of La Porte, Indiana, and received his bachelor's from DeVry University.
 He is currently working toward completing his master's degree.
-His job involves helping students transition into the world of work by maintaining industry contacts and assisting them with resumes, cover letters, networking and interview skills.
+His job involves helping students transition into the world of work by maintaining industry contacts and assisting them with resumes, cover letters, networking and interview skills. their mission to assist students in every facet of their college experience.
+We are unique because we have created, and and professional lives revolve around technology.

-"I love working with the students.
+continually nurture, a community of students and staff - "self-styled geeks, many of them" - whose personal "I love working with the students.
 They remind me what it's like to be passionate about a field of study and to really want to make it in a particular industry.
-When they're passionate about it, I'm passionate about helping them"
+When they're passionate about it, I'm passionate about helping

-MEREDITH BARHAM

-Associate Dean of Student and Employer Affairs

-Meredith is a graduate of New York University and holds a master's from Southern Illinois in Carbondale.
+MEREDITH BARHAM Associate Dean of Student and Employer Affairs Meredith is a graduate of New York University and holds a master's from Southern Illinois in Carbondale.
 "We (the staff) all have the same understanding of our students and really get this kind of community."
 According to Meredith, the unique faculty and staff at UAT are a perfect fit for the students.
 "The students here are different.
 We have a niche community, and they are truly innovators.
 They are incredibly smart but they are also good with their hands.
 You can't help but fall in love because there are so many of us here who are a little different.
 These are the kids who belonged to math club or were on the debating team in high school.
 I was one of those kids who was kind of geeky, so I love the fact we have all found our place here."

-ROBERT MARSHALL

-Enrollment Coordinator Industry and Career Services

-Robert first made connections with UAT as a student back in 1999 after living abroad and traveling for the majority of his life.
+ROBERT MARSHALL Enrollment Coordinator Industry and Career Services Robert first made connections with UAT as a student back in 1999 after living abroad and traveling for the majority of his life.
 "After my degree, I decided to remain active within UAT by spreading the gospel as an Enrollment Coordinator.
-My desire for technology, coupled with my ability to assist and support students with such a potentially life-changing decision, has made my UAT experience a rich and rewarding endeavor on many levels."
+My desire for technology, coupled with my ability to assist and support students with such a potentially lifechanging decision, has made my UAT experience a rich and rewarding endeavor on many levels."
 Robby says since he initially came from Canada to attend school and arrived to a new environment not knowing anyone, his UAT family has become a strong one and the relationships he has built over the years with fellow colleagues, professors and students have been instrumental in his development as an individual and as an admissions representative.

-"This is my school and I'm proud to be a part of its growth and advancement as we cultivate innovators for our future."
+"This is my school and I'm proud to be a part of its growth and advancement as we cultivate innovators for breakthroughs, insights, trends and challenges.
+June 18-20, 2008

-OVER ENSY WITH IN SIDE OF EMBEDDED SEQUENTIAL CONTROL.
-PLENSE.
+OVER ENSY WITH A SIDE OF EMBEDDED SEQUENTIAL CONTROL.
+PLEASE.